kekelp/keru/README.md

 - Try out the sibling key system for dynamic/runtime keys with an example

-- Subtrees: for reusing UI functions ("widgets") without key collisions
+- "Subtrees" for reusing UI functions ("widgets") without key collisions

-- Mundane stuff like text input, scroll areas, ...
+- Mundane stuff like text input, scroll areas, more built-in widgets, ...

 ## Open questions and unsolved issues